-We believe this opportunity is still early in its growth curve and expect the trend to persist throughout the 2020s.
-Many of the leaders in this space have grown consistently at 10 – 15% CAGRs (compound annual growth rates) for years, but their market shares remain small, potentially offering long runways for growth (Figure 1).
+We believe this opportunity has been hastened by the pandemic but is still quite early in its growth curve and expect the trend to persist throughout the 2020s.
+Many of the leaders in this space have grown consistently at 10% – 15% CAGRs (compound annual growth rates) for years, but their market shares remain small, potentially offering long runways for growth (Figure 1).

-The top charts in Figure 1 show how the leading digital Italian financial services company is gaining share steadily in the total Italian savings market.
-The bottom charts show how the leading electronic bond-trading platform is gaining share of the total credit trading markets.
-While growth has been steady in both areas in recent years (8% in digital savings and 11% in electronic bond trading), market penetration in still low (2% in digital savings and 20% in electronic bond trading.2 We believe these exemplify the opportunity set’s long, stable runway for future growth as penetration rates steadily grow.
+Figure 1 shows how the leading electronic bond-trading platform is gaining share of the total credit trading markets.
+While growth has been strong in recent years (at over 10% per year), market penetration is still low (at roughly 20%).2 We believe this exemplifies the opportunity set’s long, stable runway for future growth as penetration rates steadily grow.